Inmarsat: Country codes

-Since 18 July 2017, Inmarsat users using the service provided by China Transport Telecommunication & Information Center may apply for 11 digits Chinese mobile phone numbers starting with 1749.
+Since 18 July 2017, Inmarsat users using the service provided by China Transport Telecommunication & Information Center may apply for 11-digit Chinese mobile phone numbers starting with 1749.
 An international call function is not required when making phone calls to such numbers from Mainland China.

 Networks

 Inmarsat networks provide existing, evolved, and advanced services.
 Existing and evolved services are offered through land Earth stations which are not owned nor operated by Inmarsat, but through companies which have a commercial agreement with Inmarsat.
 Advanced services are provided via distribution partners but the satellite gateways are owned and operated by Inmarsat directly.